 We have plenty of cashless ways to top up your myki online or at your nearest station or stop.

-For those customers who need or prefer to use cash, cash will be accepted again from Monday 18 October.
-You'll be able to use cash to top up your myki or purchase tickets at PTV hubs, ticket offices or V/Line ticket agents.
+You'll still be able to use cash to top up your myki or purchase tickets at PTV hubs, ticket offices or V/Line ticket agents.

 You need to make a reservation when travelling to or from Warrnambool, Swan Hill, Shepparton, Albury, Wodonga and Bairnsdale, even if you intend to get off the train before it arrives at its destination.

 You don't need to make a reservation on trains travelling to or from all other destinations, including Marshall, Ararat, Ballarat, Bendigo, Echuca, Seymour and Traralgon.

 How to check if you need to reserve a seat: